sp00m/bow/README.md

 ]
 ```

-The first query in the audience (`{ "role": "admin" }`) won't match, because user's `role` criterion value is `"author"`.
+The first query in the audience (`{ "role": "admin" }`) won't match, because listener's `role` criterion value is `"author"`.

-But the second query in the audience (`{ "role": "author", "blogId": 42 }`) will match, because user's `role` criterion value is `"author"` and they are linked to blog 42.
+But the second query in the audience (`{ "role": "author", "blogId": 42 }`) will match, because listener's `role` criterion value is `"author"` and they are linked to blog 42.

-The message holding this audience will thus be forwarded to the user.
+The message holding this audience will thus be forwarded to the listener.

 ### Inbound